mt-akar/bottom_nav_layout/README.md

 I love talking about code.
 Find me on discord at ViraL#2868

+If you like this work, please consider 👍 the package and ⭐ the repo.
+It is appreciated.

 If you have queries, feel free to create an [issue](https://github.com/m-azyoksul/bottom_nav_layout/issues).

 If you would like to contribute, feel free to create a [PR](https://github.com/m-azyoksul/bottom_nav_layout/pulls).